aushani/tsf/README.md

 ## Getting Started

 If you have any questions, please contact aushani@gmail.com.
+Please note that the models here (background filter, occupancy constancy) are trained for the KITTI dataset.

 ### Dependencies